 The most important issues in any family law case involve the children of the relationship.

-Our Family Law attorneys understand the paramount need to safeguard the children from any type of harm during a divorce proceeding.
+Our New Jersey-based child custody and parenting time attorneys understand the paramount need to safeguard the children from any type of harm during a divorce proceeding.
 The primary focus of the Courts with regard to child custody and parenting time is to further the best interests of the children.
-In applying a best interest analysis, the Courts consider all of the facts and circumstances in a case and endeavor to craft a solution that minimizes adverse impact on the children and any disruption in their lives.
+In applying the best interest analysis, the Courts consider all of the facts and circumstances in a case and endeavor to craft a solution that minimizes adverse impact on the children and any disruption in their lives.

 There are two specific types of custody that are dealt with in a family law matter.
 The first is referred to as "legal" custody.
 Legal custody relates to the major decision-making with regard to the children of the relationship.
 This would include major decisions regarding the children's education, healthcare, religion, and extended periods of time away from the family home.
 The second type of custody is referred to as "physical" or "residential" custody.
 This determines which party the children will reside with on a primary and secondary basis.
 The primary custodial parent is referred to as the "parent of primary residence" or the "PPR".
 The other parent is referred to as the "parent of alternate residence" or the "PAR".

 In determining issues involving both legal custody and physical/residential custody, the Court again employs a best interest evaluation.
 The Court endeavors to consider all of the relevant facts in the case in an effort to reach an equitable solution that furthers the best interest of the children.